FrostOnMars/DeadlineAssistant/README.md

 THIS PROGRAM IS *NOT*
 - a paid application
 - I am working on this between day jobs and family responsibilities.
-Expect new updates to follow the release schedule of scurrilous author/villain Patrick Rothfuss and his *Kingkiller Chronicles.*
+Expect new updates to follow the release schedule of scurrilous author/villain Patrick Rothfuss and the next installment of the *Kingkiller Chronicles.*